 - a.
 Determining the process ID (PID) of the inetd process using the ps -aux | grep inetd command - b.
 Stopping the inetd process using the kill -9 pid command, where pid is the PID from the preceding command - c.
 Restarting the inetd process using the /usr/sbin/inetd & command - 3.
-On the server system, the LOAD control flags in the bootp/tftp load control file control the downline load of both the kernel image and the application image.
-The entry in the bootp server's /etc/bootptab file that corresponds to the switch's Ethernet address contains the name of the load control file, the startup flag, and the file specifications of the load images.
-(The switch's Ethernet address is printed on the handle of the CMM in slot 7 or can be determined using the A CMM command.)
+On the server system, the bootp/tftp load control file controls the downline load of both the kernel image and the application image.
+The entry in the BootP server's /etc/ bootptab file that corresponds to the switch's Ethernet address contains the name of the load control file.
+(The switch's Ethernet address is printed on the handle of the CMM or can be determined using the A CMM command.)
 Note that the downline load occurs over the Ethernet, not over the ATM links.

 Check the firmware upgrade documentation for the name and location of the firmware image and any release information used for setting up this file.
-Set up the /etc/bootp-tab file to include the information for the GIGAswitch/ATM system in the following format:
+Set up the /etc/ bootptab file to include the information for the GIGAswitch/ATM system in the following format: